Connecting Bundles

 Key Takeaways

-🧩 Artifacts enable bundle composition - Complex systems are built by connecting simple bundles
+🧩 Resources enable bundle composition - Complex systems are built by connecting simple bundles

-📜 Artifact definitions ensure contracts - Type-safe data exchange between bundles
+📜 Resource types ensure contracts - Type-safe data exchange between bundles

 🔄 Definitions are reusable - One definition can be used by many bundles